weberlab-at-mcgill/Workshop1/README.md

 The source publications i.e. where the data comes from:
 DATA SOURCES.txt

-This is the HiC data:
+This is the HiC data, unzip these files: chr20_5kb.RAWobserved.txt.zip chr21_5kb.RAWobserved.txt.zip chr22_5kb.RAWobserved.txt.zip
-chr20_5kb.RAWobserved.txt
-chr21_5kb.RAWobserved.txt
-chr22_5kb.RAWobserved.txt

 These are the primary sequence locations of the fluorescence probes:
 FISH_chr20bp.csv